deciduously/markov/post.md

 }
 ```

-The meat of our program isn't going to need to deal with those options, and we return a `Result<(), Box<Error>`.  `()` stands for `unit`, or the empty tuple - nada, zilch, `void`.  `Box<dyn Error>` merits a little more explaining.
+The meat of our program isn't going to need to deal with those options, and we return a `Result<(), Box<Error>`.
+Our success type, `()` stands for `unit` which is the or the empty tuple or `void`.  `Box<dyn Error>` merits a little more explaining.
 A [`Box<T>`](https://doc.rust-lang.org/std/boxed/index.html) is a boxed value - a basic heap-allocated value of type `T`.
 Specifically the `Box` is a pointer to it, but a Rust-y smart pointer that knows about ownership and borrowing.
 It's got a big name but it's just a pointer, nothing else.
-The thing in the box is a [*trait object*](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).  `Error` from `std::error` is a trait that many types implement.
+This is useful because the `Box` has a size known at compile time, even if the value it points to may not.
+The thing in the box with the `dyn Trait` syntax is a [*trait object*](https://doc.rust-lang.org/book/ch17-02-trait-objects.html).  `Error` from `std::error` is a trait that many types implement.
 Using `dyn Error` we cover any type that implements the `Error` trait.
 This allows us to pass and catch many different types of errors in one function easily.

-If you're brand new to Rust and that was a little too breezy, you're in for a treat someday but don't worry - this part isn't necessary to understand the Markov bits below!
+If you're brand new to Rust and that was a little too breezy, you're in for a real treat outside the scope of this post but don't worry - this part isn't necessary to understand the Markov bits below!
+It's just some Rust boilerplate for clean and happy error handling without much setup.

 Let's fire it up!
 See if the help string is working with:

 ```
 $ cargo run -- -h
     Finished dev [unoptimized + debuginfo] target(s) in 0.04s
-     Running `target/debug/rebuild-markov -h`
+     Running `target/debug/markov -h`
 markov 0.1.0
-deciduously <ben@deciduously.com>
+you <you@you.cool>

 USAGE:
-    rebuild-markov [OPTIONS]
+    markov [OPTIONS]

 FLAGS:
     -h, --help       Prints help information